jmah/OsiriX-Quad-Buffered-Stereo/README.txt

   South Australian Partnership for Advanced Computing (SAPAC), over the (Australian) summer of 2005-2006.
-Thanks to Craig Hill for the initial idea and ongoing support; Paul Bourke for the introduction to stereoscopy and great sample code; and Dr Antoine Rosset and the OsiriX development team for an amazing open-source product.
+Thanks to Craig Hill for the initial idea and ongoing support; Paul Bourke for the introduction to stereoscopy and great sample code; and Antoine Rosset and the OsiriX development team for an amazing open-source product.

 Links: